Our Aims

 Motto: "Coming together is a beginning.
 Keeping together is progress.
 Working together is success."

-Geoff: Ex Royal Navy Submariner.
+Geoff Andrews: Ex Royal Navy Submariner.

 Dislikes: Self centred people - Arty Farty people.